 Faculty, with a research agendum, creative project or program approved by the relevant Dean(s)/Institute Directors, should be assigned suitable research space to carry out their responsibilities.
 If research space has been provided to a research or project team, the principle investigator will be primarily responsible for ensuring that the space is utilized in accordance with the assignment approval.
 Shared research support space such as cold rooms, dark rooms, tissue culture, autoclaves, etc. are shared among a number of researchers and should be assigned and administered at the unit or college level.
 At the discretion of the college, laboratory research space also could be shared space.
 Furthermore, the location, type, and amount of research space will be made at the discretion of the unit and the college in accordance with their needs and priorities.
 It is also acknowledged that this research space is finite and assignment decisions will need to be made on the basis of unit, college, and university priorities with the potential outcome of some research space needs not being met.
 Although, any faculty member subjected to research or creative activity productivity review in their performance evaluations can assume access to research space and infrastructure, the space assignment might not include an independent laboratory.
 All research space assignments can and may be adjusted on the basis of productivity and competing priorities of the involved unit, the college, and or the university.

+Research space assignments will be prioritized based on funding that supports the research project and its personnel.
+Research space will be defined by three disciplines: (a) wet lab, biology, medical, chemical; (b) Engineering, physical sciences needing large equipment space; and (c) Dry lab, computer, social sciences.
+This prioritization will be based on annual direct costs and personnel assigned to the project, as defined by Table 1:

+Table 1: Research Space Allocation Matrix